 The platform will deduce the gender of the speaker automatically from their first name, but the speaker can override it in their User Edit Page.

-Each talk can be in one of three states:
+Each talk can be in one of four states:

 - Not selected: This is the default state of a talk that has just been submitted.